Pagan Terms and Definitions

 Quarters of the Moon: astronomical measurements of the moon's cycle as it journeys around the Earth; waxing, full, waning, and new.

-Receptive Hand: opposite of the projective hand; generally used to receive energy or sense information into the body.
+Receptive Hand: opposite of the projective hand; generally used to receive energy or sense information in the body.

 Reincarnation: the belief that souls of living things return to the earth plane in another body after death (rebirth); a common belief in Paganism; some believe that there is a break between incarnations.